Imposter Syndrome: What It Really Means, and How to Overcome It

 • Do I often feel like a fraud despite evidence of my expertise?

-This exercise is meant to be a push-off point, so take some time to reflect on your answers.
-If you find yourself answering yes to many of them, this could be indicative of imposter syndrome.
+This exercise is a starting point for self-reflection.
+Take your time to thoughtfully answer these questions.
+If you find yourself answering yes to many of them, it could be a sign that you’re experiencing imposter syndrome.

 How to overcome imposter syndrome

-This means actively challenging negative thoughts and self-critical beliefs.
-Practice self-awareness so that you can catch yourself in a negative loop pattern, and then consciously reframe that thought by recognizing your skills and contributions.
+2. Challenge Negative Thoughts: Actively confront and reframe self-critical beliefs.
+Practice self-awareness to catch yourself in a negative loop and consciously reframe your thoughts to recognize your skills and contributions.

 Move beyond imposter syndrome to leadership